 ____________________________________________________________________________________

 Ian Schwalbe is a composer and trombonist from Alpharetta, Georgia.
-He often draws inspiration from his own love of photography, and is an avid believer in the power of storytelling.
+He is a passionate storyteller through his music, and often draws inspiration from the true stories of people throughout history, as well as other subjects such as mathematics and his love of photography.
 Ian is a graduate from the University of South Carolina, where he studied composition with John Fitz Rogers and Fang Man, and trombone with Michael Wilkinson.
-He is currently studying as a graduate assistant for his M.M. in composition at Florida State University.
+He is currently studying as a graduate assistant for his M.M. in composition at Florida State University with Clifton Callender and Liliya Ugay.

 As a performer, Ian has performed with a variety of ensembles, including the USC Wind Ensemble, USC Symphony, USC Trombone Choir, and the South Carolina Brass Band.
 He was also a member of the Carolina Crown Drum and Bugle Corps.